Learn more about our Book with Confidence and Travel Updates.

 Upon arrival, you’ll be greeted by our concierge, who will assist with the private transfer to your hotel.
 This evening, join your Adventure Leader and fellow travelers for a Welcome Drink and briefing, followed by a Welcome Dinner at the hotel.

 See the treasures of King Tut at Cairo’s Egyptian Museum

 Following a buffet breakfast at the hotel, begin your first full day in Egypt with a visit to Cairo’s renowned Museum of Egyptian Antiquities.
 Home to one of the world’s most impressive collections of ancient treasures, the Egyptian Museum features more than 120,000 artifacts — including the iconic, gold funerary mask of child-king Tutankhamun.
 Sit down together for lunch at a local restaurant.
-Cultural Discovery: After lunch, set out on an excursion to one Cairo’s many carpet making schools for a live demonstration of this skilled handicraft.
+Cultural Discovery: After lunch, set out on an excursion to one of Cairo’s many carpet making schools for a live demonstration of this skilled handicraft.
 Upon transferring back to your hotel, enjoy the afternoon at leisure before dining at a local restaurant.

 Behold the Pyramids, the Sphinx, and more